megoth/es6app/contents/setup-router.md

 If we now visit our application at [localhost:8282](http://localhost:8282), we should see the first slide being loaded.

+As you probably have noticed, the slides are loaded into the ```<ui-view></ui-view>```-element.
+This is how we tell UI Router where it should load the templates we describe in our states.
+UI Router supports [Multiple Named Views](https://github.com/angular-ui/ui-router/wiki/Multiple-Named-Views), but in this application we'll stick with one unnamed.

 ## Automating the creation of states

 Now, to add all slides one by one is a bit cumbersome, so we have a little trick up our sleeve.
 All the slides are exposed as an array in ```src/slides.env.js```.
 We are also going to need a short version of each slides' title later on, so we'll add this as well.